Reggae Reggae Sauce

-Reggae Reggae Sauce is a barbecue sauce that incorporates Jamaican jerk spice, popularised by creator Levi Roots' appearance on BBC Two's Dragons' Den, on which he used a song to sell his product.
+Reggae Reggae Sauce is a barbecue sauce that incorporates Jamaican jerk spice.
+It was popularised by the creator Levi Roots's appearance on BBC Two's Dragons' Den, on which he used a song to sell his product.

 Dragons' Den investor Peter Jones has since classified the product as one of his most successful investments from the show.
 He also used his contacts to introduce Roots and his products to buyers.

 History

 On 7 February 2007, Roots appeared on Dragons' Den and convinced Peter Jones and Richard Farleigh to invest £50,000 in return for 40% of his company.
 The sauce gained fame as a result of his memorable television appearance and on 9 February 2007, Sainsbury's were confirmed to be interested in stocking it.
 On 7 March 2007, the sauce went on sale nationwide.

 Roots released an accompanying single of his "Reggae Reggae Sauce Song" which he sang whilst pitching his product on Dragons' Den, and also on Harry Hill's TV Burp.
 The song was released as a download with proceeds going to Comic Relief.
 In September 2008, Reggae Reggae Sauce was voted as a CoolBrand by a panel of experts and the British public.